 Inside, too, the Latin American restaurant that was recommended to us looks unassuming and reserved.
 We are the first guests after a day in Miami Beach.
 So we have the restaurant to ourselves for now.
 However, that is changing quickly.
 Half an hour later there are only a few tables left in the OLA restaurant.
 This gives hope that the recommendations for this restaurant were justified.

 The concierge leads us to our table.
 There we order a cocktail for dinner.
 This time we don't opt for a mojito like the evenings before, but choose a mixture of lime juice and rum.
 After he has brought us the drink, the waiter explains the menu to us - from the ceviches and soups to the desserts.
 He takes his time and recommends things to us.
 He also describes the dishes in detail that are unknown to us.
 That makes the decision easy for us.

 Latin American restaurants and their dishes

-Since we are at our on this day culinary tour of Miami Beach already tasted ceviche, we decide to have a bouillon as a starter, tuna and crispy pork as a main course and leave the dessert open.
+Since we are at our on this day culinary tour of Miami Beach already Ceviche After we had tasted, we decide on a bouillon as a starter, tuna and crispy pork as a main course and leave the dessert open for once.
 Who knows how big the portions are.
 We had already tasted our way through the restaurants of Miami Beach for lunch.